simeonreusch/fpbot/README.md

 ## Usage

 The basic file is pipeline.py, which can be run using different flags.
+Alternatively, the pipeline class can be imported from this file.

+#If run by command:

 Either:

-`[ZTFname OR filename]]` A (ZTF) name has to be provided (or an ASCII file containing one ZTF name in each line).
-Alternatively, the pipeline class can be imported from this file.
+`[name]` A ZTF name has to be provided, or an ASCII file containing one ZTF name in each line) or an arbitrary name if followed by the ra/dec-option as to be provided.

 Or: